PioneerCare administration and staff have been vigilant about tracking developments since the beginning of the

 We’ve participated in weekly conference calls led by Minnesota Department of Health (DHS) that have included other healthcare providers in conversation and planning.
 In that time and going forward, we’re in continuous contact with the appropriate health agencies, continuously review our current infection control policies, and make any necessary updates based on any new information.
 We’re communicating with residents, family members, and staff as we learn more.

-We’re screening all who must enter the building – such as staff and suppliers – upon entering.
+We’re checking temperatures and screening all who enter the building.
 For that purpose, we’re using a screening tool – essentially a short questionnaire – modeled after recommendations from the CDC and CMS.
-Temperatures are checked upon a person’s arrival.
-A drop point is designated for deliveries from suppliers.

-As with any other widespread illness, PioneerCare staff follow CDC and Minnesota Department of Health (MDH) guidelines regarding disinfecting frequently touched areas like countertops, doorknobs, light switches, elevator buttons, and railings.
-This is happening multiple times a day.
+As with any other widespread illness, PioneerCare staff follow CDC, CMS, and Minnesota Department of Health (MDH) guidelines regarding infection control and prevention.